 The Computer Support Specialist Certificate of Achievement provides students with the indemand technical knowledge, data inputting and communication strategies required for Customer Support and Help Desk technicians.

-REQUIRED COURSES - Complete 30 units in the major.
+REQUIRED COURSES-Complete the 29 units of required courses as listed in the Associate Degree in Computer Support Specialist major requirements.